-IDM – An Institute Supporting the Art and Science of Agile Thinking and Listening
+IDM – An Institute Supporting the Art and Science of Agile Development

 In today’s tumultuous global environment, organizations and institutions face many critical challenges.